ROCm/rocprofiler-compute/docs/how-to/analyze/tui.rst

 You should see the center window update with collapsed contents, uncollapse to view tables, charts, and graphs visualizing the analysis data.

-Once the analysis results are loaded, you can start interactive analysis with detailed metrics.
+4. After the analysis results are loaded, you can start interactive analysis with detailed metrics.
 The TUI supports basic keyboard shortcuts, including quit application commands for easy navigation.